-When using a generator, be sure to locate the generator outside so poisonous carbon monoxide gas is exhausted.
+When using a generator, be sure to locate the generator outside and away from any fresh air intakes for the building to prevent carbon monoxide entering the structure.
 Never operate a generator in an enclosed building, especially a building which is attached or part of the home.
 Make sure it is properly vented and the generator has enough air to operate properly.

 Water and Generators

-Do not operate a generator in a flooded basement.
+Do not operate a generator in standing water.
 Make sure your hands are dry, that you are standing on a dry surface, and the generator is properly grounded before you start it.

-Make sure the generator fuel is stored properly.
-If gasoline or diesel, make sure it is stored in approved containers, out of reach of children.
+Make sure the generator fuel is stored properly, in approved containers, and out of reach of children.
 Do not refuel when a generator is hot or running.

 Other Safety Reminders

-- Always check the unit thoroughly each season before you fire it up.
+- Always check the unit thoroughly each season before you use it.

 - Never attempt to repair a generator, only a qualified serviceman should perform repairs.

 - Don’t remove or tamper with safety devices; they are there to protect you and your property.